ArshadChowdhury/e-bazaar-frontend/README.md

 # E-bazaar frontend

-Frontend of an e-commerce project to add products, search products, add/edit quantity or delete products from cart.
+Frontend of an e-commerce project to add products, search products, provide discount, add/edit quantity or delete products from cart.

-## Check out the <a href="https://e-bazaar-by-arshad.netlify.app/" target="_blank">Live app here</a>
+## Check out the <a href="https://e-bazaar-by-arshad.netlify.app/" target="_blank">Live App</a> here

 # Table of contents